Kirkwood-Dirac classical pure states: General structure of KD classical pure states

 i.e.,

-Notice that any column vector in $C_{j}$ is orthogonal to any column vector in $C_{k}$ when $j\neq k,$ and the components of $\overrightarrow{B}$ are all positive.
-Then $C_{j}=0$ when cols$(C_{j})=$cols$(R_{\geq 0}^{(j)})=1.$ Also, $R_{\geq 0}^{(j)}$ has more than one nonzero element when cols$ (R_{\geq 0}^{(j)})=1,$ otherwise $U^{AB}$ is decomposable.
+Since $U^{AB}$ is unitary, then any column vector in $C_{j}$ is orthogonal to any column vector in $C_{k}$ when $j\neq k.$ Notice that the components of $\overrightarrow{B}$ are all positive, then Eq. (\ref{eq2.35}) implies $C_{j}=0$ when cols$(C_{j})=$cols$(R_{\geq 0}^{(j)})=1.$ Also, $R_{\geq 0}^{(j)}\neq 0$ for any $j$, otherwise Eq. (\ref{eq2.35}) implies that the columns containing $C_{j}$ in $U^{AB}$ are linear dependent, which contradicts the unitarity of $U^{AB}$. $R_{\geq 0}^{(j)}$ must have more than one nonzero element when cols$ (R_{\geq 0}^{(j)})=1,$ otherwise $U^{AB}$ can be decomposed into the form of direct sum.
 When cols$(C_{j})= $cols$(R_{\geq 0}^{(j)})>1,$ Eq. (\ref{eq2.35}) implies that the column vectors of $C_{j}$ are linearly dependent.
-Any two distinct column vectors of $U^{AB}$ are orthogonal, and the inner product of any two distinct column vectors of $R_{\geq 0}^{(j)}$ is in $[0,1),$ then the inner product of any two distinct column vectors of $C_{j}$ is in $(-1,0].$ When cols$(R_{\geq0}^{(j)})\geq 2,$ if $C_{j}$ has a zero column vector, or the column vectors of $C_{j}$ can be divided into two nonempty sets with orthogonal spanned spaces, then $R_{\geq 0}^{(j)}$ can be decomposed into direct sums, this contradicts the assumption that $s$ is the maximum number of blocks.
-Employing Theorem 2, we see that when cols$(R_{\geq 0}^{(j)})\geq 2,$ the column vectors of $C_{j}$ (note that all column vectors of $C_{j}$ are not normalized), after normalization, must have the form of (2.b) or (2.c).
-From Eq. (\ref{eq2.35}), we get that Eq. (\ref{eq2.29}) holds.
+Any two distinct column vectors of $U^{AB}$ are orthogonal, and the inner product of any two distinct column vectors of $R_{\geq 0}^{(j)}$ is in $[0,1),$ then the inner product of any two distinct column vectors of $C_{j}$ is in $(-1,0].$ When cols$(R_{\geq0}^{(j)})\geq 2,$ if $C_{j}$ has a zero column vector, or the column vectors of $C_{j}$ can be divided into two nonempty sets with orthogonal spanned spaces, then $R_{\geq 0}^{(j)}$ can be decomposed into the form of direct sum, this contradicts the assumption that $s$ is the maximum number of blocks.
+Employing Lemma 1, we see that when cols$(R_{\geq 0}^{(j)})\geq 2,$ the column vectors of $C_{j}$ (note that all column vectors of $C_{j}$ are not normalized), after normalization, must have the form of (A.b) or (A.c).
+From Eq. (\ref{eq2.35}) we get that Eq. (\ref{eq2.29}) holds.
 Eq. (\ref{eq2.30}) similarly holds.

 Eq. (\ref{eq2.29}) yields

 where we compute rank$(C_{j})$ by the column rank (recall that for a matrix, the column rank equals the row rank), and have used the fact that any two column vectors in distinct $\{C_{j}\}_{j=1}^{s}$ are orthogonal.
 We compute rank$(C_{1},C_{2},...,C_{s})$ on the other hand by the row rank, then we get